NASA-AMMOS/aerie/docs/source/contribute/contribute-docs.rst

 To preview your changes while you are working, run ``make preview`` from the command line in the ``docs`` directory.
 If you have previously run ``make preview``, it is recommended to run ``make clean`` first.
 Navigate to http://127.0.0.1:5500/.
 The site will automatically update as you work.
 Fix all warnings raised during the build.

 When you are finished making changes, run ``make clean`` and then ``make dirhtml`` to ensure that the site will deploy.
-Once the site builds successfully, you may proceed to the next step.
+Once the site builds successfully without warnings, you may proceed to the next step.

 Submit a pull request (PR)
 ==========================